This page contains links to stimuli and movies relating to our recent experiments on the perception of animacy and causality.

 The wavering wolf: Intentionality attracts attention (Coming soon)

 Gao, T., New, J. J., & Scholl, B. J. (under review).
-The wavering wolf: Perceived intentionality controls attentive tracking.
+Attention to intention: The perceived goals of moving shapes control how they are attended.

 Perceived chasing is object-based